claiva/portfolio/README.md

 - Delivered optimized linear regression and random forest models for prediction of well performance.
 Model successfully identified 56 production uplift opportunities, leverging  Python, SQL, and ML libraries (e.g; Scipy, Numpy, Scikit-learn, Pandas)
 - Progressing transformation of existing prototype code into scalable, production-grade software, including testing, deploying and maintaining machine learning code across the full software development lifecycle.
 - Drive best demonstrated practices in applied ML and software engineering.
 Share learnings with team members about ML developments and business applications.
-- Automate production reporting
+- Deliver automation of production reporting workflow, reducing labor time by 50%.

 ### Engineering Advisor, Chief Engineering at Ovintiv (OVV, YSE)                                                                                                         2019-2023

 Provide technical leadership for evaluation, development and adoption of high-value business solutions.
 Set strategic direction of digital transformation projects, including technology roadmap, project development, management and scalability.
-Serve as engineering advisor, identify industry trends, products and technical solutions collaborating as part of a team in complex projects.
  - Led adoption of 2 enterprise scale data products including cloud based digital solutions and associated APIs.
  - Delivered evaluations of at least 5 new joint industry projects.
- - Lead integration of data analytics and 3D modeling approaches,   Delivered physics constrained machine learning model, improving decision-making process and predictivity of legacy model by +5pct.
+ - Lead integration of data analytics and 3D modeling approaches, delivered physics constrained machine learning model, improving decision-making process and predictivity of legacy model by +5pct.
  - Participate in knowledge sharing industry events as panelist, speaker and published author.
  - Communicate project and technology updates across the organization.
 Serve as knowledge transfer agent on the topics of engineering,  ML algorithms and techniques.
- - Peer-review code contributions and lead the development of reusable frameworks.
- - Delivered scalable development to deployment of  XGBoost and GAMs to improve predictive capabilities of legacy MVR model
  - Mentor early career engineers, advance corporate engineering training programs and deliver bootcamp training for new hires.